saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 #### Component-based ignored region

-In case you need to ignore some components when running your tests, Sauce Labs Visual provides a way to ignore a list of components.
+Sauce Labs Visual provides a way to ignore a list of components.

 An ignored component can be a specific element from the page.